Skip to content

 network: network,

-recipient: "vitalik.curvy.name", // Can be a Curvy ID or an address
+recipient: "vitalik.curvy.name", // Must be a Curvy ID ending in .curvy.name

 };